OryWickizer/LaneLineDetection/README.md

 - codeOnLIMO.py
   - The python file that is run on the LIMO to:
      - take images from the Dabai camera stream
-     - process those images find lane lines
+     - process those images to find lane lines

 ## Process